dgroomes/react-playground/static-markdown-gen/README.md

 - [ ] Remove this from `react-playground`.
 - [ ] IN PROGRESS Use a proper markdown AST library and serializer to construct the markdown document instead of string concatenation.
    - DONE First draft (thanks LLM)
-   - Make sense of it.
+   - IN PROGRESS Make sense of it.
 I don't need to support all these element types.

 ## Reference